Sheree1986/Tic-Tac-Toe/Documentation/README.md

 <strong>Technical Requirements - Per GA</strong>
 Your Tic Tac Toe app must:

-Render a game board in the browser - Completed
+Render a game board in the browser
-Switch turns between X and O (or whichever markers you select) (working on sailor moon icon or images) Visually display which side won if a player gets three in a row, or show a draw if neither player wins - Completed Include separate HTML / CSS / JavaScript files - Completed Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles - Working on Use JavaScript for DOM manipulation - Completed
+Switch turns between X and O (or whichever markers you select) (working on sailor moon icon or images) Visually display which side won if a player gets three in a row, or show a draw if neither player wins Include separate HTML / CSS / JavaScript files
+Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles Use JavaScript for DOM manipulation
-Deploy your game online, where the rest of the world can access it - Completed You can use GitHub Pages for deploying your project - Completed Use semantic markup for HTML and CSS (adhere to best practices) - Completed Have well-formatted, and well-commented code - Working on
+Deploy your game online, where the rest of the world can access it You can use GitHub Pages for deploying your project Use semantic markup for HTML and CSS (adhere to best practices) Have well-formatted, and well-commented code

-<strong>User Stories</strong> Completed
+<strong>User Stories</strong>

 1) As a user, I should be able to start a new tic tac toe game

 2) As a user, I should be able to click on a square to add X first and then O, and so on

-3) As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
+3) As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next (didn't complete who's turn is it)

 4) As a user, I should not be able to click the same square twice